drsimonXX/fff/README.md

 After about two weeks, each podcast will be moved to the 'Archives' section of the site and will still be stream-able in the archives.

 ##Known Issues
 **Internet Explorer**--In IE, you might have to make changes to your browser's settings in order for the podcasts to play and for the sliders to work properly.
-Here are directions for how fix these issues if you encounter them:
+Here are directions for how to fix these issues if you encounter them:

 - Look for "tools" from the menu or the tools icon.
 Go [here] (https://www.google.com/search?q=internet+explorer+tools+icon&biw=1536&bih=781&source=lnms&tbm=isch&sa=X&sqi=2&ved=0ahUKEwiOjrLy7q7PAhUCOiYKHc0ZBHUQ_AUIBigB) if you're unsure of what the tools icon looks like.
 - Scroll down to and accept "Internet Options."